the episode

 Debbie Dieman: Yeah.
 It’s worth it.

 KimberlyFaith: Yeah.
-It’s I think if Chris were able to join us on this podcast, I think that I think that he would and and, you know, you can you can tell me what what you think he would say, but I think he would want people to know Jesus Christ is the only way Yes.
-To heaven, and he’s the only way to be reconciled to God.
-Yes.
-And and, you know, I don’t know what people who are in paradise know or don’t know or see or don’t see, but God’s word tells us he is Jesus is the way, the truth, and the life, and no man comes to the father but by him.
+I think if Chris were able to join us on this podcast, I think that he would and, you know, you can tell me what you think he would say, but I think he would want people to know Jesus Christ is the only way to heaven, and he’s the only way to be reconciled to God.

 Debbie Dieman: Yes.

 Debbie Dieman: Yes, he did.
-When he received I know where he’s at.
+I know where he’s at.

 KimberlyFaith: That’s right.
-And and I know if he were able to just sit down in this room with us and join us in this podcast, he would ask Mhmm.
-Is your name written in the lamb’s book of life?
+And I know if he were able to just sit down in this room with us and join us in this podcast, he would ask, is your name written in the lamb’s book of life?

 Debbie Dieman: Yes.